About Our Team & What We Do

 Invitationals are tournaments organized by individual schools.
 The majority of tournaments we attend are invitationals, most of which use a modified ACF format.
 For more information on the format of an individual invitational tournament, check the quizbowl forums.

 Questions from past tournaments are available on the archives.

 The University of Chicago College Bowl Team is a Registered Student Organization of the University of Chicago.
 We receive our funding through the Coalition of Academic Teams, which includes the College Bowl, Model United Nations, Debate, Mock Trial, and Chess Teams.
 Web space is provided by NSIT.

-For more information on our team, how to join (just show up), our activities, or anything else relating to quiz-bowl at UChicago, email the team President, Samir Khan, at samirkhan AT uchicago DOT edu.
+For more information on our team, how to join (just show up), our activities, or anything else relating to quiz-bowl at UChicago, email the team President, Robert Condron, at rcondron AT uchicago DOT edu.
 More contact info is available via the link below.